Kevin Murray (hurler)

 Kevin Murray (born 1972) is an Irish former hurler and who played as a left wing-forward at senior level for the Cork county team.

-Born in Kilmichael, County Cork, Murray first arrived on the inter-county scene at the age of seventeen when he first linked up with the Cork minor team, before later joining the under-21 and junior sides.
+Born in Kilmichael, and educated at St Finbarr's College, Farranferris in Cork City, Murray first arrived on the inter-county scene at the age of seventeen when he linked up with the Cork minor team, before later joining the under-21 and junior sides.
 He made his senior debut during the 1994 championship.
 Murray went on to play a key part for Cork for almost a decade, and won one All-Ireland medals and two Munster medals.

 As a member of the Munster inter-provincial team, Murray won one Railway Cup medal.
 At club level he played with Cloughduv and St. Finbarr's.

 His sister, Aoife, is an All-Ireland medallist with Cork in camogie.
 His other sisters, Claire and Emer, have played underage Gaelic football for Cork.
 His brother, Paudie, has won junior and intermediate football All-Ireland medals with Cork.

 Throughout his career Murray made 17 championship appearances for Cork.
 He retired from inter-county hurling following the conclusion of the 2002 championship.